Compagnie Internationale des Wagons-Lits: 1918 Armistice coach

 Following this period of display in Berlin, CIWL #2419 was moved to Ohrdruf in Thuringia for storage in 1945.
 Following the Allied advance into Germany in early 1945, the detachment of SS troops protecting the carriage set it ablaze before burying the remains to prevent them from falling into Allied hands.
 Some remnants were later exhumed and moved back to the restored Compiègne site for display, while CIWL later donated another carriage from the same construction order, 1913-built CIWL #2439, in 1950 as a replacement.
 This carriage had also been at Compiègne on 11 November 1918, and it was renumbered as #2419D for display at Compiègne where it was installed on Armistice Day 1950.

-CIWL phototheque and historical archives

-CIWL archives are rich of more than 100 years of posters, historical photos, plans and communication material that represent a tremendous interest for cultural, academic or commercial projects.
-The greatest creators and artists have been hired by CIWL since 1883 in order to create luxury conditions and comfort in travel, as well as a particular graphic style that is now recognized worldwide by its quality.
-Great effort are made to digitalize images (photos, plans and posters), where as vast paper archives are preserved, waiting to be sorted and classified in a near future.

-As of today, available digital archives consist of more than 250 CIWL posters, 800 Paris–Lyon–Méditerranée (PLM) posters and more than 6,000 archives photos.
-Probably one of the most extensive poster collection in the world from the end of nineteenth century to the late 1950s.

-These archives are regularly used for all types of publishing and media projects.

 In popular culture

 Agatha Christie set two of her Hercule Poirot mysteries on or around CIWL trains: